achekh/neos-critical-github-io/Guide/performance-and-experience.md

 nav_exclude: true
 ---
 # Performance and Experience
+This section explains the concept of performance and experience.
 ***
 Currently, we provide two performance analysis tools, an experience scoring plugin, and several performance optimization recommendations that developers can refer to.